-Trade or service establishments or storage in connection with such establishments, storage or overnight parking of commercial or industrial vehicles in excess of one (1) ton capacity, storage of building materials (except in connection with active construction activities on the premises), mobile home parks, signs except as specifically permitted, the keeping of horses, cows, swine, sheep, goats, or poultry, Class I landfills and Class III landfills (construction and demolition landfills) and any use or structure not specifically, provisionally, or by reasonable implication permitted herein or permissible as a special exception.
+Trade or service establishments or storage in connection with such establishments, storage or overnight parking of commercial or industrial vehicles in excess of one (1) ton capacity, storage of building materials (except in connection with active construction activities on the premises), mobile home parks, signs except as specifically permitted, the keeping of horses, cows, swine, sheep, goats, or poultry, simulated gambling device establishments (see Section 2.1 for definition of simulated gambling device and Section 4.2 for supplementary regulations), slot machine establishments (see Section 2.1 for definition of slot machines and Section 4.2 for supplementary regulations) and any use or structure not specifically, provisionally, or by reasonable implication permitted herein as a special exception.

-- A. Special Exceptions (see Articles 12 and 13) - 1.
-Churches and other houses of worship. - 2.
-Golf courses, country clubs, racquet and tennis clubs. - 3.
-Cemeteries and mausoleums. - 4.
-Private clubs and lodges. - 5.
-Parks maintained by any private association of persons residing in the district. - 6.
+- 1. Public or private schools offering curricula comparable to that of public schools (see Section 4.2). - 2.
+Churches and other houses of worship. - 3.
+Golf courses, country clubs, racquet and tennis clubs. - 4.
+Cemeteries and mausoleums. - 5.
+Private clubs and lodges. - 6.
+Parks maintained by any private association of persons residing in the district. - 7.
+Public buildings and facilities in keeping with the character and requirements of the district, except those otherwise specified (see Section 4.2). - 8.
+Home occupations (see Section 4.2). - 9.
 Child care centers, provided: - a.
-No outdoor play activities shall be conducted before 8:00 a.m. or after 8:00 p.m. - b.
-Provision is made for areas for offstreet pick-up and drop-off of children. - 7.
-Commercial greenhouses and plant nurseries. - 8.
-Bed and breakfast inns. - B. Special Permits (see Article 14.6) - 1.
-Public buildings and facilities, unless otherwise specified (see Article 4.19.9). - 2.
-Conference Centers.
+No outdoor play activities shall be conducted before 8 a.m. or after 8 p.m.; and - b.
+Provision is made for areas for offstreet pick-up and drop-off of children. - 10.
+Commercial greenhouses and plant nurseries.